g00glen00b/dimitri.codes/content/posts/2021-05-11-generating-social-cards-gatsby/index.md

 This code will generate a canvas of 1200 by 600 pixels, which is ideal for large social cards.

 ### Working with rectangles
-Now, if we would save this, we would only get a white 1200x600 image, which isn't what we want.
+Now, if we would save this, we would only get an empty 1200x600 image, which isn't what we want.
 First of all, we can use `fillRect()` to fill the entire space with a different color.

 For example: